mojaloop/documentation/contributors-guide/standards/triaging-ml-oss-bugs.md

     1. Sri Miryala
     1. Warren Carew
 6. The list and the process will be updated as it evolves, this is a proposal to start with do a Pilot on.

-### Merge into Mojaloop Repo

-Once the feature is completed create a PR from your Feature Branch into the `master` branch on the Mojaloop repository \(not your personal repo\) for approval, and check validations \(e.g. unit tests, code coverage, etc executed via CircieCI\).